javaChip56/depvisualizer/README.md

   - `AuthDefaults:AdminPassword`
 - Admin can create users with a default password
 - New users are forced to change password on first login
+- Admin can suspend/unsuspend users from `Admin -> Manage Users`
+- Suspended users cannot login, and active sessions are invalidated by middleware
+- Safety guard: app prevents suspending the last active admin

 ### Admin Features
 - Manage users: